Zack Sabre Jr.: Suzuki-gun (2017–2022)

-In March, Sabre Jr participated in the New Japan Cup, he defeated Ryohei Oiwa in the first round and fellow Suzuki-Gun stablemate Douki in the second round.
-He defeated, Great-O-Khan in round 3 and Will Ospreay in the quarter finals, in a critically acclaimed match.
-Sabre Jr then defeated, Shingo Takagi in the semi-finals to advance to the finals, where he defeated Tetsuya Naito, in the tournament finals, to win his second New Japan Cup.
-Due to winning the tournament, Sabre Jr earned an IWGP World Heavyweight Championship match.
-At Hyper Battle, Sabre Jr lost to World Champion Kazuchika Okada.
+In March, Sabre participated in the New Japan Cup, he defeated Ryohei Oiwa in the first round and fellow Suzuki-gun stablemate Douki in the second round.
+He defeated Great-O-Khan in round 3 and Ospreay in the quarter-finals.
+Sabre then defeated Shingo Takagi in the semi-finals to advance to the finals, where he defeated Naito in the tournament finals, to win his second New Japan Cup.
+Due to winning the tournament, Sabre earned an IWGP World Heavyweight Championship match.
+At Hyper Battle, Sabre lost to Okada.

-At Dominion 6.12 in Osaka-jo Hall, Sabre Jr teamed with Kanemaru and El Desperado to challenge for the NEVER Openweight 6-Man Tag Team Championship in a losing effort to House of Torture.
-Also at the event, Sabre Jr was announced to be competing in the G1 Climax 32 tournament in June, as a part of the C Block.
-In the tournament, Sabre Jr finished with 8 points, with only a loss to Tetsuya Naito on the final day, costing him a spot in the semi-finals.
+At Dominion 6.12 in Osaka-jo Hall, Sabre teamed with Kanemaru and El Desperado to challenge for the NEVER Openweight 6-Man Tag Team Championship in a losing effort to House of Torture.
+Also at the event, Sabre was announced to be competing in the G1 Climax 32 tournament in June, as a part of the C Block.
+In the tournament, Sabre finished with 8 points, with only a loss to Naito on the final day, costing him a spot in the semi-finals.

-In October, Sabre Jr competed in a tournament to crown the inaugural NJPW World Television Champion.
-He defeated Alex Zayne in round one and David Finlay in round 2.
-The following month, Sabre Jr defeated Evil to advance to the tournament finals, where he faces Ren Narita at Wrestle Kingdom 17.
+In October, Sabre competed in a tournament to crown the inaugural NJPW World Television Champion.
+He defeated Alex Zayne in the first round and David Finlay in the second round.
+The following month, Sabre defeated Evil to advance to the tournament finals, facing Ren Narita at Wrestle Kingdom 17.

-In December 2022, at the World Tag League & Best of the Super Juniors finals, Minoru Suzuki announced the disbandment of Suzuki-gun by the end of the year.
-The final match between the faction took place on December 23, where the team of Taichi, Sabre Jr, Kanemaru and Douki defeated Suzuki, Archer, Desperado and Michinoku.
+In December, at the World Tag League and Best of the Super Juniors finals, Suzuki announced the disbandment of Suzuki-gun by the end of the year.
+The final match between the faction took place on 23 December, where the team of Taichi, Sabre, Kanemaru and Douki defeated Suzuki, Archer, Desperado and Taka Michinoku.
 After the match, each of the Suzuki-gun members spoke about their memories as a part of the group and thanked leader Suzuki.
-The night ended with all members posing with the Suzuki-gun flag, only to be interrupted by former member Takashi Iizuka, causing all 9 men to pose in the ring, behind the Suzuki-gun flag, which was raised by Michinoku.
+The night ended with all members posing with the Suzuki-gun flag, only to be interrupted by former member Takashi Iizuka, causing all nine men to pose in the ring, behind the Suzuki-gun flag, which was raised by Michinoku.